 According to the Siegfried Group, “living in a time of uncertainty, everyone, including our youth, can feel a sense of disconnection, have low spirits, or face special challenges.
 Social distancing and being frustrated over not seeing friends and going about their lives as normal can be difficult.
 SYLP® takes a look at mindsets and the sense of leading your own life – in good times and in trying times.
 This program will share resources on how to paint your picture positively with possibility.”

-“I think over the four years, SYLP® has hosted about 3,000 students and teachers from all over Delaware, even some into Maryland, which is quite remarkable,” said Karen Campbell, vice president of sales operations, marketing and employee engagement at the Siegfried Group.
+“I think over the four years, SYLP® has hosted about 3,000 students and teachers from all over Delaware, even some into Maryland, which is quite remarkable,” said Karen Campbell, vice president of special projects at the Siegfried Group.

 “What today is about is helping each of you as teachers bring this program to life in your classroom,” Campbell continued.
 “This approach actually is very powerful because, as teachers, you play such a key role in your students’ lives.
 Unlike the live event, where there’s a big stage and audience, you’re going to be able to bring this program right to where your students are, helping them grow as leaders.”